quicwg/ops-drafts/draft-ietf-quic-manageability.md

 As explained in section {{rebinding}},
 QUIC connection IDs are opaque byte fields that are expressed consistently across all QUIC versions {{QUIC-INVARIANTS}} and used by the endpoints to survive address rebindings.
-While this may appear as an opportunities to minimize NAT port usage (see section {{nat-resource}}) or to support the work of the QUIC server (see section {{nat-help}}) by hiding path changes, use of the connection ID by a NAT device to identify
+While this may appear as an opportunity to minimize NAT port usage (see section {{nat-resource}}) or to support the work of the QUIC server (see section {{nat-help}}) by hiding path changes, use of the connection ID by a NAT device to identify